Percutaneous Arterial Cannulation - Guideline for Undertaking

 - Limit the procedure to adults in the designated areas in which scope of practice is to be adjusted

-- Make a record in the medical case notes of the date, time, technique used, site of cannulation, number of attempts, the use of lignocaine, and any untoward incidents.
+- Make a record on PPM of the date, time, technique used, site of cannulation, number of attempts, the use of lignocaine, guidewire removal, USS number (if used) and any untoward incidents.

 - An untoward incident must be documented in accordance with Trust policy.